techinessoverloaded/iOSAppDevBasics/collections.md

 Dictionary<Int, String>
 ```

+When the two sequences are of unequal lengths, the tailing elements are ignored by the `zip(:_,:_)` function.

 Now that we have learnt about Collections in Swift, we can move on to learn about Functions and Closures in Swift.

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>